prasenjit-net/openid-golang/docs/OIDC_COMPLIANCE_PLAN.md

 This document outlines the compliance plan for implementing OpenID Connect Core 1.0 specification in the openid-golang project.
 The current implementation provides basic Authorization Code Flow support but lacks several mandatory features and security controls required by the specification.

 **Key Findings:**
-- ✅ **7 of 15 mandatory features** implemented
+- ✅ **9 of 15 mandatory features** implemented
-- ⚠️ **8 mandatory features** missing or incomplete
+- ⚠️ **6 mandatory features** missing or incomplete
-- 🔒 **3 critical security gaps** identified
+- 🔒 **2 critical security gaps** remaining
-- 📋 **20 tasks** defined across 3 priority levels
+- 📋 **18 tasks remaining** across 3 priority levels
+- ✅ **2 tasks completed** (Session Management, ID Token Claims)

 **Recommended Approach:**
-Start with Priority 1 (7 critical tasks) to address security vulnerabilities and mandatory requirements, then proceed to Priority 2 (13 tasks) for important features, and finally Priority 3 (optional enhancements).
+Priority 1 has 5 remaining critical tasks.
+Start with Task 3 (Nonce Replay Protection) to address security vulnerabilities, then proceed to remaining mandatory requirements, followed by Priority 2 (13 tasks) for important features, and finally Priority 3 (optional enhancements).

 ---